vntkumar8/transfer-learning-metoo/README.md

 ------------

-- Paper documenting the methodology to be appear soon (currently under peer review).
+- System Description paper describing the methodology to be appear at IEEE Multimedia Big Data